OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 These labels are added to pods created as part of a [Stateful Set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset), and the values are the combination of the Stateful Set name and the pod index.

-See our [Polling Tentacles with High Availability](/docs/administration/high-availability/maintain/polling-tentacles-with-ha.md) documentation for more information.
+For more information on Polling Tentacles with High Availability refer to our [documentation](/docs/administration/high-availability/maintain/polling-tentacles-with-ha.md) on the topic.

 ## File Storage {#file-storage}

-To share common files between the Octopus Server nodes, we need access to three shared volumes that multiple pods can read to and write from simultaneously:
+To share common files between the Octopus Server nodes, we need access to a minimum of three shared volumes that multiple pods can read to and write from simultaneously:

 - Artifacts
-- Package
+- Packages
 - Task Logs

 These are created via [persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes) with an [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) of `ReadWriteMany` to indicate they are shared between multiple pods.